Skip to main content Skip to main content

 Do not use this pattern when users need to add different kinds of information that do not relate to each other.

-If users only need to add information a couple of times, consider using add another.
+If users only need to add information a couple of times, consider using the add another component.

 How to use